 In his latest book, Wired to Eat, Robb has differentiated the ‘Paleo template‘ depending on an individual’s carb tolerance.
 The 7 Day Carb Test protocol will help you assess whether you can tolerate Paleo-style carbs such as beets, squash, yams, and sweet potatoes.

 “Personalised Nutrition” is a central theme of Robb’s new book.
 In Chapter 6, Robb delves into the Israeli study “Personalised Nutrition by Prediction of Glycemic Responses,” in which they correlated to blood glucose with gut microbiome parameters and identified optimal foods to rehabilitate the gut.

 While still in its early days, eating to rebalance the gut microbiome is certainly a fascinating area of research.
 With his personal and professional background, Robb brings a new angle to the discussion.

-The great thing about the Paleo template is that is that it eliminates most of the nutrient-poor foods that will spike your blood glucose and insulin levels as well as nutrient poor processed grains and sugars.
+The great thing about the Paleo template is that it eliminates most of the nutrient-poor foods that will spike your blood glucose and insulin levels as well as nutrient-poor processed grains and sugars.

 But is it Paleo?

 An overly simplistic view of the Paleo diet led to a mindless process of asking “Is this food Paleo?” versus the more appropriate question “Is this food a good option for me?”

 On the other hand, if the details on how the diet works starts to look like Advanced Chemistry, a typical reader would rather roll around naked in broken glass.
 I will aim to strike a balance between the two extremes, giving you sufficient information in a simple way so you understand how these choices will help you live a healthier life.